junhuipark0525/wordProcess/README.md

 * an example text file to test run
 * example runsheet:
   $ ./process
-  Please enter a character: g
+  Please enter a character: g/n
   Please enter a file to process: gptTestFile.txt There are 343 words in this file, and the letter 'g' occurs 22 times.
   $